Tazaf/ionicitude/README.md

 _Note : this is just syntactic sugar for `bower install`_

-The package will be installed in the `www/lib/ionicitude`.
+**The package will be installed in the `www/lib/ionicitude`.**

-You will need to add the following line in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :
+You will then need to add the following line in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :

 ```html
 <script src="lib/ionicitude/dist/ionicitude.min.js"></script>
 ```

-Or, if you want the readable version :
+Or, if you want the humanly readable version :

 ```html
 <script src="lib/ionicitude/dist/ionicitude.js"></script>
 ```

-## Manually
+## 1b.
+Manually
 You can also simply download this project on your computer and place it wherever you like in your project.
-Then, locate either the `ionicitude.js` file or the `ionicitude.min.js` file, both being in the `dist` folder of the project, and include them in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :
+Then, locate either the `ionicitude.js` file **or** the `ionicitude.min.js` file, both being in the `dist` folder of the package, and include it in your app's `index.html`, after the calls to `ionic.bundle.js` and `cordova.js` :

 ```html
 <script src="path/to/the/file/ionicitude.min.js"></script>